Rasht: Modern day

 Since the Islamic Revolution of 1979 in Iran, there have always been requests on behalf of Russian, Turkish and Azerbaijani banks to open branches in Rasht and that is why the city is endowed as the "gate of Europe" in Iran.
 The head consulate of the Russian Federation government is located in Rasht and some of the other Caspian region countries are also keen to establish representative headquarters in Rasht alongside their embassies in Tehran.

 Some evidences are the University of Gilan which was constructed jointly by the governments of Iran and West Germany about 40 years ago, the building of IRIB representatives in Rasht which was constructed jointly by the Iranian and Belgian engineers.

+On January 8 and 9, 2026, during the 2025–2026 Iranian protests, the Iranian government perpetrated the 2026 Rasht massacre in trying to suppress the anti-government protests.
+According to the HRANA, at least 392 people have been killed in Rasht.